 I’ve had it work for me.
 I’ve had it work for friends of mine who I have helped with their finances.
 I am sure it will work for you.

-All you have to do is take 10 minutes right now and set up the transfer and never do anything again in order to become rich.
+All you have to do is take 10 minutes right now, open a savings account with CIT Bank, and set up the transfer and never do anything again in order to become rich.
 (OK, you might want to go in there every so often and increase the amount you are saving, but you don’t have to.)